 Getting Pet Smart: Food and Exercise Tips for Your New or Seasoned Pet

-Whether you've just gotten a brand new kitten or are the proud parent of a 12-year-old Maltese, who's been your steadfast companion through the emotional roller coaster of life, there are certain things you need to be cognizant of to keep your pet in top form.
+Whether you've just gotten a brand new kitten, are the proud parent of a 12-year-old Maltese who's been your steadfast companion through the emotional roller coaster of life, or are the go-to neighborhood dog sitter, there are certain things you need to be cognizant of to keep your pet in top form.
 Stacey Kilcullen, DVM at Little Silver Animal Hospital, shares her tips on how to help pet parents keep their pet in optimal physical shape so that ultimately, their vet visits will be as brief and painless as possible.

 Pick the Right Food

 "It's important to check with your vet and make sure you're feeding your pet a high quality diet that's specially formulated for his or her needs," says Dr. Kilcullen.
 "Many people buy pet food at their local supermarket, thinking it's high quality.
 It's actually fast food for your pet, and just like it's not good for humans, it's also not good for pets."